niklas-heer/niklas-heer/README.md

 <h3 align="center">Engineering Manager from Ansbach, Germany 🇩🇪</h3>

 <p align="center">
-I'm an Engineering Manager at <a href="https://tradebyte.com">TradeByte</a>, leading the Platform Engineering team.
-We're building an Internal Developer Platform (IDP).
-I've been with TradeByte for over 10 years in various roles and have been leading this team for more than 5 years. <a href="https://nheer.com/reading">I read a lot.</a>
+I'm an Engineering Manager at <a href="https://tradebyte.com">TradeByte</a>, leading the Platform Engineering team.<br/>
+We're building an Internal Developer Platform (IDP).<br/>
+I've been with TradeByte for over 10 years in various roles and have been leading this team for more than 5 years.<br/>
+<a href="https://nheer.com/reading">I read a lot 📚</a>
 </p>

 ---